 Practicum & Internship Awards

-The MA Practicum Support Fund was created by the iSchool Diversity, Equity, Inclusion, and Accessibility Committee, with support from iSchool leadership with the goal of defraying direct costs to students of unpaid MA/LIS practicums at non-profit organizations (for example, transportation costs, childcare, relocation expenses).
-Please fill out this form if you would like to be considered.
+The iSchool Masters Student Practicum Support Fund was created by the iSchool Diversity, Equity, Inclusion, and Accessibility (DEIA) Committee, with support from iSchool leadership with the goal of defraying direct costs to iSchool MA-LIS or MS-Info students (both online or campus based) of unpaid practicums at non-profit organizations.
+For example, this fund may be used to defray transportation costs, childcare, relocation expenses, etc. Please fill out this form if you would like to be considered.
 Funding is limited, so we may not be able to help everyone who applies, but we will do the best we can.
 If something changes about your practicum placement after you submit an application, you may amend your award request.

 Eligibility Criteria:

-- MA students completing an unpaid practicum at at non-profit organization as part of LIS 620
+- iSchool MA-LIS or MS-Info students completing an unpaid practicum at at non-profit organization as part of LIS 620, LIS 826 (Teaching & Learning Practicum), or LIS 640 (TLAM Practicum)

 - in good academic standing with no incomplete grades